CALL US! (888) 848-0144

 What Tools Are Needed to Reflash Your Powertrain Control Module?

-The Society of Automotive Engineers (SAE) created the J2534 standard so that only one PCM flash tool, often referred to as the pass-thru device, is needed.
-Virtually all 1996 and newer Domestic, Asian and European vehicles are compatible with the J2534 compliant pass-thru tool.
-However, these kinds of tools are meant for professionals, so new models can be as much as $1250.
-Reflashing can also be accomplished using professional grade scan tools, which include the same functionality, plus many other features unrelated to reflashing.
+However, these kinds of tools are meant for professionals, so new models can cost as much as $1250.
+Reflashing can also be accomplished using professional-grade scan tools, which include the same functionality plus many other features unrelated to reflashing.
 These are even more expensive.
-They can cost from $1000-$5000.
-Update subscriptions can also be up to $800 per year or more depending on the vendor.
+They can cost from $1000 to $5000.
+Depending on the vendor, update subscriptions can be up to $800 per year or more.

 In addition to the J2534 pass-thru device or professional scan tool, reflashing requires: